Fulton Street station (New York City Subway): IRT Broadway–Seventh Avenue Line platform

-The platform is extremely narrow, causing congestion during rush hours.
+The platform is 525 feet long.
+It has a relatively narrow width of 13.5 ft, causing congestion during rush hours.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 The station has two mezzanines, separated at Fulton Street.
-The full-time entrance is to the north mezzanine, while the south mezzanine is open part-time.
-A number of comparatively narrow staircases and an elevator lead up to the mezzanine level.
-Brooklyn-bound trains use track K2 while uptown trains use track K3.
-These designations come from track chaining which measures track distances and are not used in normal conversation.
+The north mezzanine is open at all times, while the south mezzanine is open part-time.
+Prior to the construction of Fulton Center, the mezzanine had low ceilings and several bends, which caused congestion.
+Brooklyn-bound trains use track K2, while uptown trains use track K3; these designations come from track chaining and are not used by the public.